EU Commission freezes airline carbon emissions law

 Efforts have intensified since the start of this year, when the EU's requirement for all airlines to buy carbon emissions began to take effect.

-The law is being phased in slowly, which means the first bills would only be sent out in April next year after the calculation of this year's emissions.
+The law is being phased in slowly, which means the first bills would only be sent out in April 2013 after the calculation of this year's emissions.
 Any airline that does not submit carbon allowances by then would face stiff fines.

-The proposed year-long waiver - meaning no carbon payments before April 2014 for international flights - gives the ICAO until its general assembly late next year to reach a global deal.
+The proposed year-long waiver -- meaning no carbon payments before April 2014 for international flights -- gives the ICAO until its general assembly in late 2013 to reach a global deal.

-The Association of European Airlines (AEA) said the ICAO was the right body and that now the onus was on it.

-"In their opposition to EU ETS, countries such as the USA, Russia, China and India have repeatedly stated that the issue should be dealt with in ICAO.
-Now they have the chance to show that they mean it," Athar Husain Khan, acting secretary general of the AEA, said.

-The cost of the EU's aviation law is minimal, at 1-2 euros (0.80 pounds to 1.60 pounds) per passenger per flight, given the weakness of the EU Emissions Trading Scheme, on which the carbon price has sunk under a glut of surplus permits following the region's economic slowdown.
+The cost of the EU's aviation law is minimal, at 1 to 2 euros per passenger per flight, given the weakness of the EU Emissions Trading Scheme, on which the carbon price has sunk under a glut of surplus permits following the region's economic slowdown.

-The cost to aviation is expected to rise, though, and on Monday, the Commission also published draft legislation to temporarily withdraw some of the surplus allowances.
+The cost to aviation, though, is expected to rise.
+On Monday, the Commission also published draft legislation to temporarily withdraw some surplus allowances.

-International opponents of including aviation in the EU scheme say it is a question of principle.
-They argue the European Union is imposing an extraterritorial tax, although the Commission says its market-based mechanism is not a tax.

-(Additional reporting by Ethan Bilby in Brussels, Nina Chestney in London; Valerie Volcovici in Washington; Marilyn Gerlach in Frankfurt and Markus Wacket in Berlin; Editing by Rex Merrifield and Jane Baird)
+(Additional reporting by Ethan Bilby in BRUSSELS, Nina Chestney in LONDON,; Valerie Volcovici in WASHINGTON, Ben Blanchard and Terril Jones in BEIJING, Anne Marie Roantree in HONG KONG, Marilyn Gerlach in FRANKFURT and Markus Wacket in BERLIN; Editing by Rex Merrifield, Jane Baird and Paul Tait)